apostrophecms/sanitize-html/README.md

 attacks.
 Don't do that* unless you have good reason to trust their origin. sanitize-html will log a warning if these tags are allowed, which can be disabled with the `allowVulnerableTags: true` option.

+### Discarding the entire contents of a disallowed tag

 ### Choose what to do with disallowed tags